 Structure, Meet Flexibility

 This is the Whizki promise for homeschoolers.
 We provide the high-quality, structured, and sequential homeschool curriculum workbooks and resources.
 You provide the love, the flexibility, and the unique spark of your child's curiosity.
-Together, we can build a learning plan that is both effective and joyful, without spending hours planning every single detail from scratch.
+Together, you can build a learning plan that is both effective and joyful, without spending hours planning every single detail from scratch.